 If you are not able to show or build trust, then trust me, no one is going to use your service.
 The best way to trust and show it for all to see is to collect feedback from your customers in the form of a review and publish as testimonials on your website.

 Reviews offer social proof, with 88% of customers saying they trust review as much as personal recommendations.
 Other people have taken the plunge to use you, they have had a great experience, so display to shopper you can offer them that as well.

-If people see you instantly having 4 star ratings as compared to the other companies providing similar services with less ratings than you, or else no rating at all, they can make an easy decision.
+If people see you instantly having 4-star ratings as compared to the other companies providing similar services with fewer ratings than you, or else no rating at all, they can make an easy decision.
 This creates trust among the customers and through this; you can convert many visitors to potential customers.
 If this scenario comes true, congratulations!
-You are on the top of the list.
+You are at the top of the list.

 The rub then, as they say, is tapping into all that positive experience and encouraging customers to add their feedback where people can see it.

 - Serve quality products or services so that your customers have something good to say about it.

 - An IMPORTANT thing to consider; make sure you make the review form easy and simpler for the customers.
 The less time and pain in the feedback process, the more likely the customer will leave their opinion.

 - Try to keep it personal.
 Have someone the customer actually interacted with extended the invitation to provide feedback.

 - Use multiple review platforms to collect feedback.
 More feedback means having a better idea of how well you are meeting the goals.